 ERGObaby Omni 360°: More details.
-The Omni 360° is made with a structured bucket seat that keeps babies legs and hips in a correct position (no dangling legs).
+Price at Check on Amazon, Omni 360° is made with a structured bucket seat that keeps babies legs and hips in a correct position (no dangling legs).
 It comes with a wide waist belt, which can be worn high when baby is little and adjusted down to carry the weight of older babies and toddlers.
 A plus: the Omni 360° can be used with infants as small as 7 lbs. without a special infant insert.
 Older versions of the 360° required a separate insert ($25 extra).

-New in 2018, ERGObaby is releasing an Omni 360° in mesh.
-They’re also changing out the buttons that narrow the seat with sliders for an easier, one-handed adjustment.
-The mesh version will come in four colors and runs $180.
+New in 2018, ERGObaby released a variation on this carrier, the Omni 360° in “cool air mesh” $179.00.
+This version swaps the buttons that narrow the seat with sliders for an easier, one-handed adjustment.
+The mesh version comes in four colors and runs $179.00.

 The ERGObaby Omni 360°‘s weight range is 7 to 45 lbs.
 As mentioned before, the Omni 360° can be used in four positions included forward facing out.
 The forward facing out carry is recommended for babies six months old and older.
 The straps on the Omni 360° can be used in the traditional H position or crossed in the back for a more custom fit.

 Here are the four positions of the Omni 360°: